blog

 • 9% said their schools don’t allow laptops or tablets.

 Meanwhile, due to closures of brick-and-mortar schools spawned by COVID-19, many K-12 school districts have been scrambling over the past six months to buy up mobile devices for students who don’t already own them.
-FutureSource Consulting predicts an increase in shipments of laptops, tablets, and Chromebooks from 14 million units in 2019 to 18 million in 2020, an uptick of four million units.
-Device sales in the education market for remote learning are being bolstered by emergency funding through the CARES Act and GEER Fund.
+FutureSource Consulting predicted an increase in shipments of laptops, tablets, and Chromebooks.
+They estimated an uptick from 14 million units in 2019 to 18 million in 2020–an increase of four million units!
+Emergency funding through the CARES Act and GEER Fund helps bolster device sales in the education market for remote learning.

 Here are five reasons why K-12 schools need MDM software systems to accompany their advanced mobile hardware and software apps.